Low Down on Aussie Rules

-Carlton and Essendon are the two most successful sides in the competition with 16 Premierships each, while Hawthorn is the current defending champions and are the current favourites to land the much-coveted Championship this time around in the sports betting.
+Carlton and Essendon are the two most successful sides, with 16 Premierships each.
+At the same time, Hawthorn is the current defending champion and are the current favourites to land the much-coveted Championship this time around in the sports betting.

 Similarly to American sports, the AFL has a league and playoff format.
 The top eight teams in the division go through to the final series, which functions in a straight knockout scenario.
 If your team is fortuitous enough to make it to the final, they will play at the legendary Melbourne Cricket Ground.
 This stadium has a staggering capacity of 100,000 and is called the “Spiritual Home of Australian Sport”; playing there is a momentous occasion for any Aussie Rules player.

 Again, like America, the league also has an MVP award.
 The Brownlow Medal is given to the best player in the league, with the current MVP being Matt Priddis of the West Coast Eagles.

 As previously mentioned, Aussie Rules is a concoction of football and rugby, and henceforth involves a significant amount of running.
 The average AFL player runs between 12 to 13km per game.
-Nathan Buckley, who spent the majority of his career with Collingwood before retiring, once ran 19km in a game.
+Nathan Buckley, who spent most of his career with Collingwood before retiring, once ran 19km in a game.

 In the Premier League, England's top-flight football division, the average is usually beneath 10km, and in rugby union, it is not generally higher than 7km.
 Already you can see that Aussie Rules is the best sport for cardio exercise.
 The distance that these players cover per game is a testament to their natural fitness, not to mention the enduring nature of the game.

 It is not just running through.
 Tackling other players takes its toll on the body.
-Driving your shoulder into someone at high speed is only going to strengthen the muscles.
+Driving your shoulder into someone at high speed will only strengthen the muscles.
 The same goes for the abdomen, while the muscles in your legs, which are already being worked hard, will also enlarge as they aid in the tackling process.